ArshAnan/geo-series/README.md

 - **Automatic Notifications**: Sends key moments summaries to users after conversations end
 - **Smart Recommendations**: Automatically detects when users are planning activities (e.g., going out to eat) and provides restaurant/place recommendations via Google Search API
 - **AI-Powered Chat Responses**: Intelligent agent that responds to messages with personality and context awareness
+- **Proactive Conversation Initiation**: Automatically starts conversations based on shared interests when chats are inactive
 - **Non-invasive**: Only listens to events, doesn't modify or intercept messages
 - **JSON Storage**: Stores conversations and key moments in easy-to-parse JSON files